 - Smith v.
 Alliance Pipeline Ltd.,2011 SCC 7, successfully represented a landowner before the Supreme Court of Canada regarding a dispute under the National Energy Board Act.

 Meaghan assists Aboriginal communities and landowners with issues related to natural resource extraction, land development and other environmental matters.
-She has argued before the Supreme Court of Canada, the Federal Court of Appeal, and the Alberta Court of Appeal and Court of Queen’s Bench.
+She has argued before the Supreme Court of Canada, the Federal Court of Appeal, the Alberta Court of Appeal and the Court of Queen’s Bench.
 She has also participated in proceedings before the Alberta Energy Regulator (formerly the Energy Resources Conservation Board), the Canadian Environmental Assessment Agency, the Alberta Utilities Commission, the Natural Resources Conservation Board, the Métis Settlements Appeal Tribunal and other administrative tribunals.